guasam/electron-react-app-lib/README.md

 ## Introduction

-This project is an Electron application integrated with React.
-It serves as a boilerplate for building cross-platform desktop applications using web technologies.
+This project is a custom library for Electron React App.
+It can be used as a building block for adding custom window, custom titlebar, file menu items in Electron apps.

 ## Features